vadymmarkov/Malibu/README.md

 ### Content types

 * `Query` - creates a query string to be appended to any existing URL.
-* `FormURLEncoded` - uses `application/x-www-form-urlencoded` as a `Content-Type`
+* `FormURLEncoded` - uses `application/x-www-form-urlencoded` as a
-and formats your parameters with percent-encoding.
+`Content-Type` and formats your parameters with percent-encoding.
-* `JSON` - sets the `Content-Type` to `application/json` and sends a JSON representation of the parameters object as the body of the request.
+* `JSON` - sets the `Content-Type` to `application/json` and sends a JSON representation of the parameters as the body of the request.
 * `MultipartFormData` - sends parameters encoded as `multipart/form-data`.
 * `Custom(String)` - uses given `Content-Type` string as a header.